September 3 - 4

 Dr. Anya Waite

-CEO & Scientific Director, Ocean Frontier Institute
+CEO & Scientific Director at Ocean Frontier Institute

 With 15 years of experience in policy, research, and skills development, Tricia leads research and partnerships at the Future Skills Centre to help Canadians navigate the changing labour market and digital economy.